 Sun Valley Fun Facts

-Here are some little known fun facts about Sun Valley, Idaho:
+We love our trivia, so are here are few fun facts about Sun Valley, Idaho:

 - Sun Valley was the first ski resort to build a chairlift, which was adapted from a system used to haul bananas onto ships in Panama.